-Now, how do we assess the quality of the super resolution image?
+Now, how do we assess the quality of the super-resolution image?
 How do we account for it being realistic or not?
-Well, unlike most computer vision problems, where only objective metrics are taken into account, subjective methods are needed for super resolution.
-Let’s go over the objective ones and keep for last the most interesting one.
+Well, unlike most computer vision problems, where only objective metrics are taken into account, subjective methods are needed for super-resolution.
+Let’s go over the objective ones and keep for last the most interesting one for enhancing image quality.

 Now, how can you really measure if an image looks more realistic to the human eye than another one?
 By actually involving the human eye.
 Yes, that is correct.
 The subjective metric consists of a Mean Opinion Score (MOS).
 Basically, a set of viewers compare the original image and the reconstructed one and assign them a numeric value or rating.
 This, of course, is expensive, time consuming and subjective to the viewers but still is the chosen option when comparing state of the art methods.